dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/error-handling-in-aspnet-core.md

 In addition to the `RequestDelegate` the constructor also accepts an `ILoggerFactory` which can be used to instantiate a new `ILogger` object.

 In the `Task Invoke(HttpContext context)` method the error handler basically does nothing other than immediately calling the next middleware.
-Only if an exception is thrown it will come into action by capturig it in the `catch` block.
+Only if an exception is thrown it will come into action by capturing it in the `catch` block.
 What you put into the `catch` block is up to you, but it would be good practice to wrap any non trivial code in a second try-catch block and default back to basic logging if everything else falling apart.

 I hope this all made sense and that this blog post was useful again.
 Personally I find it extremely nice to see how well ASP.NET Core has evolved from its predecessor.
 If you have any questions just drop it below in the comments.